himudigonda/AIStocker/README.md

-# 📈 StockerBuddy
+# 📈 ScripBuddy

-StockerBuddy is a sophisticated stock analysis and trading assistance platform meticulously designed to provide investors with advanced insights and facilitate informed decision-making.
-By integrating a variety of analytical tools and state-of-the-art machine learning models, StockerBuddy offers real-time stock analysis, technical indicators, sentiment evaluations, and trading signals.
+ScripBuddy is a sophisticated stock analysis and trading assistance platform meticulously designed to provide investors with advanced insights and facilitate informed decision-making.
+By integrating a variety of analytical tools and state-of-the-art machine learning models, ScripBuddy offers real-time stock analysis, technical indicators, sentiment evaluations, and trading signals.

 ## ✨ Key Features
 1. **Interactive Chat Interface**: